-The Commissioner is supporting the county’s six Community Safety Partnerships (CSPs) to work in partnership to reduce local issues of crime and disorder in each district.
+The Commissioner supports the county’s Community Safety Partnerships (CSPs) to work in partnership to reduce local issues of crime and disorder in each district.
 CSPs are made up of local agencies which includes police, Fire and Rescue, Probation Service, local authorities and health.

 You can find out more about your local CSP by clicking on the below links: